Bogomolov-Sommese vanishing and liftability for surface pairs in positive characteristic

-\begin{rem} In Proposition \ref{Prop : Lift of canonical CY}, we can drop the assumption that $p>19$ when the minimal resolution $Y$ is a K3 surface which is not supersingular.
-Let us see the proof.
-First, by \cite[Corollary 4.2]{LM18}, $Y$ itself lifts to $W(k)$.
-Moreover, by \cite[Lemma 2.3 and Corollary 4.2]{LM18}, every curve on $Y$ lifts to $W(k)$.
-In particular, each irreducible component of $E$ lifts to $W(k)$.
-Together with Lemma \ref{Remark:lifting as log smooth pairs}, we conclude that $(Y, E)$ lifts to $W(k)$. \end{rem}
+\begin{rem} In Proposition \ref{Prop : Lift of canonical CY}, we cannot drop the assumption $p>19$ (see Example \ref{Example : sharpness for Kodaira dim 0}).
+On the other hand, when the minimal resolution $Y$ is a K3 surface that is not supersingular, the pair $(Y,E)$ lifts to $W(k)$ even if $p\leq 19$ as follows.